vortydev/Gary/README.md

 # Roles:

 Add roles (case-sensitively!) to the `roles.roles` section of `config.json`.
 A role requires a unique ID and a name matching a configured role on the server. `assignableRoles` is a list of the IDs that can be assigned using the `role` command. `defaultRoles` are the IDs of the roles a user is automatically assigned on joining the server.
-Use `sortOrder` to specify the order in which `memberlist` displays roles, starting from 0.

 # Permissions:

 By default a command is available to everyone.
 To limit the availability of a command, create a new group in `config.json` under `permissions.permissiongroups`.
-Only the roles listed in the `roles` section of the group will be able to use a command listed in `commands`.
+Only the role IDs listed in the `roles` section of the group will be able to use a command listed in `commands`.

 # Links: